-ICE Australia believes that its people are an important asset and is committed:
+ICE Australia believes that its people are an important asset and is committed to:

-- to ensure that any agreements with employees are adhered to;
+- ensure that any agreements with employees are adhered to;

-- to provide the training and development necessary to realise mutually beneficial individual and company goals.
+- provide the training and development necessary to realise mutually beneficial individual and company goals.

 At ICE Australia we believe that environmental management is among the highest corporate priorities and environmental responsibility is accepted as an integral part of the company’s operations.